WeiChienHsu/CS261/final/README.md

 6. Return new top node

+### Right Rotation

+0. Current node is the unbalanced node.
+1. New Top node is the current node's left child
+2. Current node's new left child is the new top nodes right child
+3. New top's right child is the current node
+4. Set height of current node
+5. Set height of new top node
+6. Return new top node

 ### Double Rotation

 When an insertion is made on the left or right side of a node that is itself a heavy right or left child.
 (Heavy Right with left child / Heavy Left with right child)

 1. First Rotate the heavy right or left child to the right or left.
 2. Rotate the top node to the left.

 ```
 If LEFT child is tallest (by more than 1):